| 1 | Common garter snake |

 Range: California, far western Nevada.

 This Californian garter snake is easily one of the most recognisable Thamnophis members.
-They have one of the blackest bodies, with an undercurrent of vivid orange, and the standard spine stripe is as thin as a pencil line.
+It has one of the blackest bodies of all, with an undercurrent of vivid orange, and the standard spinal stripe is as thin as a pencil line.

 Thamnophis couchii is one of the more aquatic garter snakes.
-As hatchlings, they hunt in shallower waters, before moving to the deeper river centres as adults.
-One of their favourite foods is newborns of the Pacific giant salamander, and a large chunk of their diet comes from fish.
+As a hatchling, this version hunts in shallower waters, before moving to the deeper river centres as an adult.
+One of its favourite foodstuffs is newborns of the Pacific giant salamander, and a large chunk of its diet comes from fish.
 This garter snake has also evolved resistance to the orange-bellied newt (endemic to California) and its deadly tetrodotoxins.

 Sierra garter snakes have a reputation for aggression in captivity, meaning that they’re rarely kept.
-Keepers have tried and failed to get them attuned to rodents, even tempting them with artificially swabbed scents.
+Keepers have tried and failed to get them attuned to rodents, even tempting them with artificially swabbed scents, to no avail.

 Range: New York, Pennsylvania.

 This species has one of the smallest territories of all US garter snakes.
-New York state and northwest Pennsylvania are their sole natural bases, with introduced populations in southern Pennsylvania.
-Within those ranges, they’re very common, but they disappear very suddenly on the outskirts, despite no change in habitat type.
+Short-headed garter snakes (Thamnophis brachystoma) exist naturally in only two regions: New York state and northwestern Pennsylvania, with introduced populations in southern Pennsylvania.
+Within those ranges, they’re very common, yet they disappear very suddenly on the outskirts, despite little change in habitat type.

 Range: central northern USA and southern central Canada.